wangys-kits/smarterminal/README.md

 - Terminal engine
   - Prefers `node-pty`; falls back to stdio `spawn` when PTY is unavailable
   - PTY/stdio aware stop/kill: Ctrl+C first, force kill for non‑responsive stdio shells
+- tmux session manager
+  - Local tabs try to launch tmux-backed shells for prompt persistence (falls back automatically when tmux is missing)
+  - SSH tabs provision a remote tmux session, uploading the bundled binary when the server does not already have tmux
 - Monitoring & logs
   - Lightweight per‑process monitor (CPU, memory, output rate, runtime); warnings are forwarded to renderer but UI indicators are minimal/disabled by default
   - Stream all command/terminal output to rotating log files under app data (`command-outputs/*.log`)